Krishnamohan-Yerrabilli/Articles/cl8k3pmh7000u09l2fk519qsl.md

 ` spec `: refers to specs of replicaset

-` replicas `: how many pods want to be created by the replica set
+` replicas `: how many pods(Instances) want to be created by the replica set

 ` selector `: here selector is the thing, the replicaset takes it, and checks the same label to identify what are the pods it wants to control.